A cross-border market model with limited transmission capacities: Analysis of the active market dynamics

-The next proposition studies the duration of the direction of cross-border trading, i.e.~it describes when the importing country (w.l.o.g.~$F$) becomes the exporting country.
-The proposition characterizes both, the survival probability of $\hat{\tau}^{i,G}$ as well as the distribution function of the size of the opposite queue at that time, i.e.~$\tilde{Q}^{i,F}_{\tau^{i,G}}$, as the unique solution of an interface problem for the inhomogeneous respectively homogeneous two-dimensional heat equation.
+where the process $(Y^{i,F},Y^{i,G})$ is a two-dimensional linear Brownian motion.
+Our goal is to study the duration of the direction of cross-border trading, i.e.~we would like to understand when the initially importing country (w.l.o.g.~$F$) becomes the exporting country.
+The next proposition characterizes both, the survival probability of $\hat{\tau}^{i,G}$ as well as the distribution function of the size of the opposite queue at time $\htau^{i,G}$, i.e.~$\tilde{Q}^{i,F}(\hat{\tau}^{i,G})$, as the unique solution of an interface problem for the inhomogeneous respectively homogeneous two-dimensional heat equation.

 \begin{Prop} For any $t>0$,

 where $F$ is the unique bounded $C^{1,1}(\R_+^2,\R_+)\cap C^{2,1}(\R_+^2\setminus\{(1,1)\R_+\},\R_+)$ solution of the interface problem

 with boundary conditions and parameters